 - In a postsecondary education program: take computer-aided design courses.
 Taking classes in computer-aided design (CAD) is helpful in the modern era of jewelry making.
 Many vocational programs include CAD training, and CAD courses are taken as elective courses in bachelor's degree programs.

 - In a postsecondary education program: take business courses.
 Taking elective courses in business provides an aspiring jewelry maker with valuable sales and marketing skills to help you in future career endeavors, including entrepreneurship.

 Step 2: Find Employment

-Bench jewelers can find work at jewelry manufacturing plants, retailers, repair shops or exclusive jewelry stores.
+Bench jewelers can find work at jewelry manufacturing plants, retailers, repair shops or jewelry stores.
 And, they can operate their own business.
 The jewelry field is competitive, and bench jewelers trying to make it on their own need professional credentials and a good reputation.
 Entrepreneurs must have money to invest in their business in order to pay for the initial costs like rent, inventory and supplies.

 - Join a professional organization, such as the Jewelers of America.
 Organizations offer a variety of membership benefits, including networking opportunities, professional listings, marketing materials and more.

 Step 3: Consider Certification